bensoer/haanrad/README.md

-#Haanrad - The Little Backdoor The Could
+#Haanrad - The Little Backdoor That Could

 FULL DISCLOSURE: THIS THING CAN DO BAD THINGS.
 UNLESS UR A BADMAN OR BATMAN, ITS STRONGLY ADVISED NOT TO BE USED